edgi-govdata-archiving/ECHO-Pipeline/README.md

 This directory contains scripts to download CSV files and scrape the matching schemas from (the EPA site)[https://echo.epa.gov/tools/data-downloads].
 The system is containerized using Docker for portability and reproducibility.

 ### 3. data-storer-dev ([Documentation](data-storer-dev/README.md))
 This directory contains scripts for ingesting the scraped data (e.g CSV and JSON) from the data-scraper tool into the Delta Lake docker container based on the Delta Lake Quickstart Docker using PySpark.
-While this tool was created for the development environment, it can be deployed as a local Delta Lake system so analysts using the ECHO_modules_delta can directly access the ingested ECHO tables in the local Delta Lake system
+While this tool was created for the development environment, it can be deployed as a local Delta Lake system so analysts using the ECHO_modules_delta can directly access the ingested ECHO tables in the local Delta Lake system.

 ### 4. data-storer-production ([Documentation](data-storer-production/README.md))
 This directory contains scripts for ingesting the scraped data (e.g CSV and JSON) from into an on-premise Delta Lake system using PySpark for the production environment.
 The on-premise Delta Lake deployment is used for the ECHO API service.